tschmenger/tschmenger/README.md

 I have also started to work on other pet projects!
 - DELPHI: Check out [DELPHI](https://schafft-wissen.org/delphi.html), where I randomize on different random tables that are commonly used in Dungeons & Dragons 5th Edition.
 No more thumbing through books to find the right table.
 This is a **work in progress**, more tables may be added over time.
 - Immunity, the game: I worked on my own [sidescrolling game](https://schafft-wissen.org/immunity.html), with educational purpose - of course.
 In this game you are a white blood cell.
 You will encounter different types of pathogens and must try to 'eat' them all!
 I offer 3 different game modes, one of them will have some educational content.
 This content may increase and get more fleshed out over time, so **work in progress** as well.
 - Crypts and Champions, project working name '[Dungeon Delvers](https://schafft-wissen.org/dungeon_delvers.html)': Perhaps my most ambitious pet project, a turn-based and auto-battling fantasy dungeon crawler with roguelike elements.
 Check it out!
-It is completely written in browser friendly JS (+HTML +CS of course).
+It is completely written in browser friendly JS (+HTML +CSS of course).

 # Scientific Paper Selection